 - a.
 Pupil numbers remain robust - b.
 Our long-term borrowing is low - c.
-We have invested in maintenance especially in energy saving measures meaning that these cost saving measures have alleviated some pressure on our expenditure. - d.
+We have invested in maintenance especially in energy saving measures meaning that there is less pressure on maintenance and cost saving measures. - d.
 Our cash position is relatively healthy.

-Under more benign circumstances we may well have invested more in facilities, but due to the circumstances of the past few years, Governors have been understandably and appropriately prudent.
+Under more benign circumstances we may well have invested more in facilities, but due to the circumstances of the past few years, Governors have been understandably prudent.